Rolando Cantú: Early life

-College football
+College career

-Colleges like Texas Tech, Texas A&M, Miami (Fla.) and Oklahoma were among 40 schools that noticed him during his high school days and began to recruit him.
+Colleges like Texas Tech, Texas A&M, Miami (Fla.) and Oklahoma were among 40 schools that noticed him during his high school days and began to attempt to recruit him.
 However, he decided that he did not want to play college football in the United States.
-Instead, Cantú acepted a scholarship to play college football at the Monterrey Institute of Technology and Higher Studies in Mexico, a member of the ONEFA.
+Instead, Cantú accepted a scholarship to play college football at the Monterrey Institute of Technology and Higher Studies in Mexico, a member of the ONEFA.

-At that time, college football was a seven year commitment, divided into three playing levels.
+At that time, college football was a seven-year commitment, divided into three playing levels.
 Cantú, because of his size and talent was able skip the two lower levels and start as an 18-year-old at the highest level.
 He initially gained fame in Mexico with his stint with the Borregos Salvages (Wild Rams).
-Monterrey Tech won the 1999 national title during Cantú’s first season, the first of four Mexican championship games during his time at Monterrey Tech.
-In 2000, Cantú decided to attend Texas A&M University-Kingsville as an exchange student.
+Monterrey Tech won the 1999 national title during Cantú's first season, the first of four Mexican championship games during his time at Monterrey Tech.
+In 2000, Cantú decided to attend Texas A&M University-Kingsville as a foreign exchange student.
 In the spring and summer of 2001, he trained with their team with the aim of playing NCAA Division II football in the fall.
 Despite his obvious talent, the school did not offer him a scholarship, rather a loan.
 He turned this down as he still had the full scholarship at Monterrey Tech.
 He took a break from school for the 2001 season, spending the fall semester with his parents.
 Cantú returned to Monterrey Tec in 2002 with more confidence having competed at the US college level and well.
 He and the school won another national championship in 2002 before losing in 2003.
 With age and experience, Cantu finds it curious and even a little regrettable to take that offer over colleges in the United States.